 Nestled deep in the Hunting Creek subdivision, Harrods Creek Park is one of Prospect’s hidden jewels.
 A wooded area stretching more than two miles, the park winds its way along some of the more tranquil areas of Hunting Creek.

 HIKING: Harrods Creek Park offers hiking ranging from easy to moderate, with changes in elevation up to 84 feet.
-The trails are well-marked and take about an hour and a half to complete at a leisurely stroll.
-The Upper Trail ends at a sandy beach in a bend in Harrods Creek that is usually bustling with wildlife.
+The trails are well-marked and take about two and a half hours to complete at a leisurely stroll.
+The "Blue" Trail ends at a sandy beach in a bend in Harrods Creek that is usually bustling with wildlife.
+The "Orange Trail" is the easiest and most accessible of the four trails and gives great views of Harrods creek.
+The "Red" and "Green" trails are a bit more rugged but offer access to more remote areas of the park.

-PARKING AND ACCESS: Public access and parking are located on Montero Drive at the trailhead, which is one block from the intersection of Montero Drive and Deep Creek Drive.
+PARKING AND ACCESS: Public access and parking are located on Montero Drive trailhead, which is one block from the intersection of Montero Drive and Deep Creek Drive and at the parking lot located at the bottom of access road.
+IT SHOULD BE NOTED THAT THE PARK CLOSES AT DUSK AND VEHICLES IN THE LOT AFTER DARK ARE SUBJECT TO TOWWING AT THE OWNERS EXPENSE.